sidonieB/Workflows/3_from_sequences_to_phylogenies.md

 The trees to be used for species tree estimation with ASTRAL (see below) are the RAxML_bipartitions.* trees, NOT the RAxML_bipartitionsBranchLabels.* trees.

+### raxml-ng

-For genomic datasets, raxml-ng may be a more efficient option.
+For genomic datasets, [raxml-ng](https://github.com/amkozlov/raxml-ng) may be a more efficient option.
 It seems to be more accurate and quick than RAxML.
 Basic raxml-ng command:
 ```
 raxml-ng --all --msa alignment.fasta --model model --bs-trees 100 --threads auto{8} --tree pars{30},rand{30} --seed 1 --prefix prefix